 'Suppress selected messages' allows you to suppress the currently selected messages to the suppression file.
 See the "How to suppress warnings" section for more details.

 The 'Copy to clipboard' menu allows copying information about selected warnings.
 Contains several sub-items:

-'Don't check files from' — a submenu containing parts of the path to the position's file.
+The 'Don't check files from' submenu contains parts of the path to the position's file.
 Use this item when you need to hide all warnings issued on files from the selected directory.
 When you select a value, a pop-up window appears to confirm the operation.
 This window also contains a tip on how to disable this filter: